ampproject/amphtml/extensions/amp-story/ad-serving-integration.md

 generated page ID, prefixed with `i-amphtml-AD-`. `story-page-visible` trigger can be used to track ad views.

-Further more, ad response can leverage the `var` object to put data attributes to the `amp-ad` tag, and used by amp-analytics as [data-var](../amp-analytics/analytics-vars.md),
+Further more, ad response can leverage the `var` object to set data attributes to the `amp-ad` tag, to be used by amp-analytics as [data vars](../amp-analytics/analytics-vars.md),

 ## Ad network integration
 Coming soon ...